dapr/dapr/samples/local_zero_to_hero/README.md

 This tutorial will get you up and running with Actions in no time.
 By the end of this tutorial, you will know how to:

-1. Set up Actions on your Kubernetes cluster
+1. Set up Actions Locally
-2. Deploy an Actions enabled Kubernetes Pod
+2. Run actions using the cli
-3. Publish and receive messages from Node.js and Python
+3. Publish and receive messages from Node.js
 4. Save and restore Action state
 5. Bonus - get your code triggered by external Event Sources